PhoenixRe32/star-match-game/README.md

 ## Deploy to AWS S3
+Make sure to create stack in AWS using cloudformation in ci/ folder.

-`npm run build && aws s3 sync ./build s3://pittacode.star-match`
+`npm run build && aws run deploy`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).